Grants to support celebrations

 Philanthropy is not just something that is done by high-net-worth individuals and corporations.
 The reality is that it takes place in communities across Australia every day, as people contribute their time and talent, as well as their own funds, to make a better community.

 Community and Philanthropy Partnerships Week is a chance for grassroots community groups and their philanthropic partners to showcase and promote the great work they are already doing in the cities and regions right across Australia.
 It is also an opportunity to share knowledge and best practice, and to strengthen or develop new relationships and partnerships.

-To help community groups and their philanthropic supporters celebrate their partnerships, there will be a small number of grants available of up to $10,000.
-This year, the grants program opens on 29 April, and applications must be submitted by Monday, 6 June.
+To help community groups and their philanthropic supporters celebrate their partnerships, there are a small number of grants available of up to $10,000.
+This year, the grants program has closed, and applications are currently being assessed.

 Even if you didn't apply for a grant, we still would encourage you to participate during #CPPWeek.
 The celebrations can take different forms, and last year many involved a film / documentary, a history book or ‘story so far’ and case studies highlighting the outcomes and impact of projects supported.
 These films and books were launched at celebrations held during Community and Philanthropy Partnerships Week.
 We have left the guidelines up as they may help you with formulating your celebratory idea and help showcase the power of partnerships.

 Last year there were 23 recipients spread across each state and territory in urban, rural, regional and remote areas.
 Read the Minister's announcement to see the full list of 2015 grant recipients.